grimimirg/graphite-rehostat/README.md

 This is a handmade rheostat designed for educational purposes, using a **graphite lead** (from a pencil) as the resistive element and a **sliding contact** to adjust resistance.

+A rheostat is a variable resistor that adjusts current by changing the length of the resistive path.
+This model uses a graphite pencil lead instead of the traditional wire coil and a sliding copper contact moves along the graphite, varying resistance between two terminals.

+Historically, rheostats were common in early electrical labs, lighting controls, and motor speed regulation and unlike a potentiometer (three terminals, voltage divider), a rheostat uses two terminals to directly control current.

+Curiosity: There are still locomotives that uses a rehostat to control their engine speed such as the legendary **FS Class E.656** or the **FS Class E.632** both still in use in the italian railways.

 ## 1) Overview
 A graphite lead is fixed in a groove in a wooden base.
 One end of the graphite is connected to the **input terminal**.
 A slider runs along a guide rod and carries a small loop made from copper wire that slightly penetrates the graphite, ensuring stable contact.
 The slider output is the **variable terminal**.